olinjs/olinjs/lessons/04-mongo/HOMEWORK.md

 The Mongo documentation has further details about [when to embed vs reference](http://docs.mongodb.org/manual/core/data-model-design/).

 #### Preclass Reading and Exercise
 Read the [Class 5 README](https://github.com/olinjs/olinjs/tree/master/lessons/05-client-jquery-ajax).
-Follow along as you read the "HTML Forms" section.
+Follow along and build the app starting at the "HTML Forms" section to the end.

 To complete the preclass, push the app you create during the "HTML Forms" section" to your fork of the Olin.js repo.
 Then, send an email to [olinjs16@gmail.com](olinjs16@gmail.com) with the subject line "Preclass 5" and a link to the GitHub folder containing your forms app.